rtbrick/bngblaster/docsrc/sources/access/l2bsa.rst

 between the U interface and the A10-NSP interface.

 The A10-NSP interface is defined as a link aggregation bundle interface with one or more interfaces and LACP enabled or disabled.
-All traffic on this interface is at least single tagged with the so-called S-VLAN tag which identifies the U interface.
+All traffic on this interface is at least single-tagged with the so-called S-VLAN tag which identifies the U interface.
 This limits the amount of L2BSA services to 4094 per A10-NSP interface caused by the usable VLAN range.
 So some providers need many A10-NSP interfaces if they need to address more than the 4094 services.